 So I built one.

 csp-toolkit is a Python library and CLI tool that parses CSP headers, runs 21 weakness checks, finds bypass vectors against a database of 79 known-exploitable domains, scores policies A+ to F, and does a lot more.
-It’s on PyPI now.
+The current release is v0.6.2 on PyPI (changelog).

 pip install csp-toolkit